 6.10 Be aware that if you have booked separate itineraries with other airlines (such as domestic flights, or onward international flights), you will usually not be entitled to a refund or compensation for your loss from the Third Party Supplier, despite its schedule changes.
 Therefore, you should always book flexible tickets if your flights booked on a separate itinerary are dependent on your Booking with LycaFly.

-Some destinations will require a letter or letters of consent for travel with one parent with children and can require that a letter of consent is notarised by a public notary or sworn before a practising solicitor/lawyer, as is the case in travel to South Africa, at the time of these Terms and Conditions.
+a) Some destinations will require a letter or letters of consent for travel with one parent with children and can require that a letter of consent is notarised by a public notary or sworn before a practising solicitor/lawyer, full unbridged birth certificates and other forms and letters of consent.
 Some destinations require the completion of a prescribed form to travel in certain circumstances.
-These requirements are always strictly enforced without any discretionary allowances for any traveller's particular circumstances.
-Therefore take great care to ensure that each and every document is completed with care and precision to avoid problems or possible refusal of travel.
+These requirements are always strictly enforced without any discretionary allowances for any traveller's circumstances.
+Therefore, take great care to ensure that each document is completed with care and precision to avoid problems or possible refusal of travel.
 You must check the requirements before you travel and ensure that you take the necessary steps to meet the requirements.

 Under no circumstances does LycaFly accept any liability howsoever arising for the Customer's failure to meet any of the requirements set out above.
 LycaFly will try to assist Customers facing difficulties in meeting the points above, but responsibility remains solely with the Customer and those travelling to meet those requirements.